For Index of Brides, CLICK

 SEYMOUR – WILSON

-– At Centennial United Church, Toronto, on Wednesday, Aug 3, the marriage took
+– At Centennial United Church, Toronto, on Wednesday, Aug 3, the marriage

-Rev. Edgar Orchard Seymour of Palmerston, son of Mrs. Seymour and the late
+to Rev. Edgar Orchard Seymour of Palmerston, son of

-Rev. J. C. Seymour.
-The bride was
+Mrs. Seymour and the late Rev. J. C. Seymour.

-given away by her father, who conducted the ceremony, assisted by Rev. H. P.
+The bride was given away by her father, who conducted the ceremony,

-L. Seymour, brother of the groom.
-She wore her travelling costume, a French
+assisted by Rev. H. P. L. Seymour, brother of the groom.
+She wore her

-dress of cornflower blue georgette over shell pink with beige hat and shoes
+travelling costume, a French dress of cornflower blue georgette over shell

-to match, and an Isabella fox fur, the gift of the groom.
-She carried a shower bouquet of Ophelia
+pink with beige hat and shoes to match, and an Isabella fox fur, the gift of

-roses and baby’s breath.
-Mrs. William
+bouquet of Ophelia roses and baby’s breath.

-flowers, and picture hat to match and carried a bouquet of Butterfly
+ribbon flowers, and picture hat to match and carried a bouquet of Butterfly

 roses.
 The groom was supported by Mr.